How to Check CPU Usage Using PowerShell [Script Added]

 • Stop the loop by hitting Ctrl+C – when you want to stop.

 This is how you can check your CPU usage continuously.
-This maybe looks too weird, but the labor is minimum if you follow accordingly.
+Maybe it looks too weird, but the labor is minimum if you follow accordingly.

 What is PowerShell?